My Personal Review of the Dremel, the Evolution Rage Circular Saw, and the Sonicrafter

 Used as a Sander for a Stairs Makeover

 One of my DIY projects, at the request of my wife, was to pull up the old stair carpet to use the wooden stairs without any covering; something one of our friends had done to good effect.
 Apart from looking good, the main advantage is that rather than continually having to vacuum the stairs to keep them clean, they only need to be kept clean by sweeping, which is a lot quicker and easier.

 Pulling up the carpet revealed that originally they were carpeted with the old-fashioned narrow strip stair carpets that ran up the middle with both sides of the tread having been painted white.

 Removing the bulk of the paint with a belt sander was easy, then to get into the corners I switched to using the Sonicrafter fitted with a sander attachment.

 I’ve had one of these for many years now and I find it an extremely useful power tool for DIY jobs that can’t easily be done by other tools; especially the saw, although it comes with a wide range of other useful attachments for various uses in tight and awkward areas.

-For example I recently used to shorten a shelf support (wooden baton) while the support was still screwed to the wall; cutting the wood accurately, efficiently and quickly without damaging the wall.
+For example, I recently used it to shorten a shelf support (wooden baton) while the support was still screwed to the wall; I was able to cut the wood accurately, efficiently and quickly without damaging the wall.

 The latest Sonicrafter models come with Hyper Lock and Universal Fit Systems, which not only makes using these great tools even greater.
 The Hyper Lock allows you to change attachments easily and quickly, almost one handed; and the Universal Fit means you can buy blades and attachments from any manufacturer, and it will still fit; and the Universal Fit is backward compatible so if you upgrade from an older model you can still use all your old attachments in the new model.